In-Ovo Sexing

 Technology

-There are multiple technological approaches to egg sexing, each with pros and cons, and each at various stages of commercialization.
+There are multiple technological approaches to egg sexing, each with its own pros and cons.

 In-ovo sexing is implemented at the hatchery stage of the egg supply chain.
 In a hatchery, fertilized eggs develop inside an incubator.
-When the eggs are ready to be sexed, they’re removed from the incubator and run through a circuit where the male eggs are removed and processed into a byproduct like animal feed.
+When the eggs are ready to be sexed, they’re removed from the incubator and run through an in-ovo sexing machine where the male eggs are removed and processed into a byproduct like animal feed.
 The female eggs are then returned to the incubator to complete their development.
 The female eggs that are hatched are then sold to egg producers and to be raised in the same way they are now.

 B) Liquid-Based Analysis

 Liquid-Based Analysis technologies involve making a tiny hole in the egg shell, taking a fluid sample from inside the egg, and then running a chemical or biological analysis to determine the sex.
 This process can be highly automated to be able to handle the capacity of the largest hatcheries.
-There are three companies with commercialized solutions, Respeggt, In Ovo, and PLANTegg, whose technologies vary along a number of important metrics, such as the type of analysis used.
+There are two companies with commercialized solutions, Respeggt and In Ovo, whose technologies vary along a number of important metrics, such as the type of analysis used.
+Respeggt’s Circuit is widely used throughout Europe and is also installed in one US hatchery.

 Other Solutions in Development

-A number of other technologies are in early trials, aiming to be able to provide accurate, affordable, and safe sexing solutions to hatcheries at the earliest possible day of incubation.
+A number of other technologies are in early trials, aiming to be able to provide accurate, affordable, and safe sexing solutions.

 C) Supported by Gene Editing

 Gene editing can be used to give male embryos a genetic marker that allows them to be easily identified and removed, or to stop growing entirely.
-Importantly, clever breeding strategies make it so that only the males to carry the edited genetic trait.
+Importantly, clever breeding strategies make it so that only the males carry the edited genetic trait.
 Neither the females nor the table eggs they lay are genetically modified.
+Israeli companies EggXYT and NextHen are both pioneering this type of approach, but neither are yet operational in the market.

 Gene editing based solutions will require substantial up-front work to integrate the genetic changes into commercial layer breeds, which are highly optimized and tightly controlled.
 However, once implemented, they could potentially be extremely cheap and accurate, and work as soon as the egg is fertilized.
 It remains to be seen whether consumers would have concerns about using gene editing in this way, even though the eggs they eat would carry no genetic changes.